 - A study conducted by Dr. Charles Gerba on shopping carts found E. coli on almost half the shopping carts tested.
 These germs may be transferred from the cart to your hands, to the food you select and then to the face, if the hands touch it.4

-For more information on how to make your facility truly exceptional – a place where everyone feels equipped and empowered to contribute to a more hygienic environment, visit our hand and surface cleaning page.
+For more information on how to make your facility truly exceptional – a place where everyone feels equipped and empowered to contribute to a more hygienic environment, visit our Equip for the New Normal page.

 *Non-Food Contact Surfaces

 1 Zhang, N., Li, Y. and Huang, H., 2018.
 Surface touch and its network growth in a graduate student office.
 Indoor air, 28(6), pp.963-972

 2 A frequent habit that has implications for hand hygiene Kwok, Yen Lee Angela et al. 2015.
 American Journal of Infection Control, Volume 43, Issue 2, 112 – 114

 4 Bacterial contamination of shopping carts and approaches to control Gerba C.P., Maxwell S. (2012) Food Protection Trends, 32 (12), pp. 747-749.